Nikhilchapkanade/MCP-CLI/README.md

 "Gemini is busy": Yeah, the free tier gets hammered.
 Just hit Up Arrow + Enter to try again, or switch to the Microsoft model in settings.

-👋 Future Plans
-I'm planning to add a GitHub MCP server next so the agent can review PRs.
-If you have ideas, feel free to fork this and show me what you built!